Joint Light Tactical Vehicle program: Contract award

-Around the time Lockheed Martin withdrew its protest some potentially crucial data from JLTV testing was revealed.
-The 472–page annual report from the Pentagon's independent Director of Operational Test and Evaluation revealed that in testing Oshkosh's JLTV prototype lasted nearly six times longer between significant breakdown than the next closest, Lockheed Martin's prototype.
+Around the time Lockheed Martin withdrew its protest, some potentially crucial data from JLTV testing was revealed.
+The 472–page annual report from the Pentagon's independent Director of Operational Test and Evaluation revealed that in testing Oshkosh's JLTV prototype lasted nearly six times longer between significant breakdowns than the next closest, Lockheed Martin's prototype.
 The Oshkosh vehicle achieved 7,051 mean miles between operational mission failure (MMBOMF); Lockheed Martin's vehicle achieved 1,271 MMBOMF.
 AM General's vehicle achieved just 526 MMBOMF.
 The target for JLTV is 2400 MMBOMF, the current up-armored HMMWV achieving 2,968 MMBOMF.

 Information on protection levels was also released.
-It was found in testing that both Oshkosh and Lockheed prototypes met all threshold force protection requirements and some objective-level requirements.
+In testing, both Oshkosh and Lockheed prototypes met all threshold force protection requirements and some objective-level requirements.
 This level of protection is better than that of up-armored HMMWVs, and similar to MRAP (Mine Resistant Ambush Protected) All-Terrain Vehicles without the underbody improvement kit across all spectrum of tested threats.
 AM General's prototype would need a significant redesign to meet threshold protection requirements.
-More details on vehicle protection were included in a classified report.

-In the Pentagon's FY 2017 budget, it requested US$587.5 million to procure 1,828 JLTVs for the Army and US$113.2 million to procure 192 for the Marines.
-About US$34.7 million was requested for research and development between the Army and Marines' JLTV programs.
-Procurement objectives at this time remained 49,099 JLTV for the Army and 5,500 for the Marines.

-In March 2022, a competitive rebuy for the JLTV was in progress.
-The final Request for Proposal (RFP) for this issued on 9 February 2022 with a contract award expected in September 2022.
-In February 2023, AM General won a competition to manufacture the JLTV.